At issue are mutations in GLA, which provides cells with the instructions to make the alpha-galactosidase A enzyme known as Gal A.

 Late-onset Fabry disease

-Fabry disease is an X-linked disorder — meaning that the gene that is mutated is carried on the X chromosome — and is much more common among men than women.
-Because men have only one X chromosome, if that chromosome contains a mutation in the GLA gene, they will develop classic or late-onset Fabry disease, depending on the type of mutation.
+Fabry disease is an X-linked disorder — meaning that the mutated gene is carried on the X chromosome — and is much more common among men than women.

 Fabry Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.